sydney-react-study/intro-to-react/mentor_instructions/README.md

 5. Make file in folder src/data/menuData.js and copy code from https://gist.github.com/saussayjesica/50f6801bcb3b689e777c2c6fc017c0db
 6. Run `yarn` if not already
 7. Delete all code in App.js
-8. [Create App component](03.md) from scratch - import react, create class, render, return, export default etc. Explain JSX and mention it should be wrapped in an enclosing tag
+8. [Create App component](03.md) from scratch - import react, create class, render, return, export default etc.
+9. Explain [JSX](04.md) and mention it should be wrapped in an enclosing tag.

 ## Create Header component